 8) Choose Precise Words To Express Yourself

-9) Make Your First Paragraph Stand Out
+9) Make Your First Sentences Stand Out

 At this point, you should be comfortable with what personal statements are and how to write them from beginning to end.

-Go back to the beginning and make sure it’s as compelling as it can be.
+Now, it’s time to go back to the beginning and make sure it’s as compelling as it can be.

 We’ve also produced an in-depth guide on how to start a personal statement.